In our previous article, Refining Gold with Aqua Regia,

 To extract gold, or drop the gold out of the butyl diglyme, the butyl diglyme must be heated to approximately 180 degrees Fahrenheit.
 Do not boil the butyl diglyme solution.
 Add an equal volume of hot, 10% oxalic acid and keep the combined solution warm for 3 to 4 hours as gold sand drops to the bottom of the flask or beaker.
 A slow moving spin bar will help speed up the process.
 After the gold sand has dropped out of the butyl diglyme, recover the gold by filtering the solution through a cloth filter to extract the gold sand or gold mud.
 Dry the gold mud and smelt it with a little borax to get it back to the shiny metallic gold we all know and love.

 Here at Gold River Refining, we do not sell butyl diglyme or any other chemicals.
 Refining gold should always be performed under a fumed hood with an appropriate scrubber.
 Do not attempt to refine gold without the appropriate safety equipment and knowing all the risks and dangers involved.
-Refining gold can be dangerous or deadly if done improperly.
+Refining gold can be dangerous or deadly if not done properly.